 Due to wanting to protect her personal life, my aunt and her brother will remain anonymous.

-My sixty-two year old aunt suffers with schizophrenia, and according to the Centre for Addiction and Mental Health, “As many as one person out of 100 may experience schizophrenia.”The National Institute of Mental Health defines it as a chronic and severe mental disorder that affects how a person thinks, feels, behaves and may cause them to lose touch with reality.
+My 62-year-old aunt suffers from schizophrenia and according to the Centre for Addiction and Mental Health, “As many as one person out of 100 may experience schizophrenia.”The National Institute of Mental Health defines it as a chronic and severe mental disorder that affects how a person thinks, feels, behaves and may cause them to lose touch with reality.

-Schizophrenia is a complex illness to comprehend; however, to empathize or sympathize there can only be personal experience or know someone struggling with it.
+Schizophrenia is a complex illness to comprehend; however, to empathize or sympathize, there can only be a personal experience or know someone struggling with it.
 It's not the same feeling as reading the typed definition on a computer screen.

 “It’s a curse,” is what my aunt calls it.
 That’s what her doctor says too.